wqking/obfupy/readme.md

 obfupy aims to produce correct and functional code.
 Several non-trivial real-world projects were tested using obfupy, such as Flask, Nodezator, Algorithms collection, and Django (not all features are enabled for Django).

+obfupy helps closed source projects to protect the code and intellectual property.
+You may not need it in your open source projects.

+You use this project at your own risk.
+If you use it to obfuscate malicious code, you bear all consequences of your malicious code.
+This project is not associated with any malicious code.

 ## Facts and features

 - **Obfuscation methods**